 Two additional items that the seller should negotiate with the broker relate to the term of the Listing Agreement.
 A Listing Agreement should be negotiated to automatically terminate after a set period of time.
 Depending on the industry, it is standard to have the term of the engagement automatically terminate after 12 months.
 In all cases, the Listing Agreement should be terminable by the seller for any reason or no reason, and at any time, after prior written notice to the broker.

 The Listing Agreement also will likely contain a “tail” at the end of the term.
-The tail is a period of time during which the broker or brokerage company will receive payment for the broker’s negotiations with buyers during the term of the agreement.
+The tail is a period of time during which the broker or brokerage company will receive payment for the broker’s negotiations with a potential buyer during the term of the agreement if a sale to that buyer occurs during the subsequent "tail" period.
 If the tail cannot be eliminated, it should be narrowly tailored.
 Two of the most critical items to narrowly tailor are the length of the tail and who can be considered a party for which the broker is entitled to receive credit.
 The latter item can be particularly contentious, with debates over whether all broker contacts should be allowed as part of the tail or only those contacts with whom negotiations are ongoing, or somewhere in between.

 The definition of what “negotiations” means in this context is hotly contested.
 The seller obviously desires that the negotiations be defined more comprehensively than the broker wants in order to reduce the number of buyers subject to the tail.
 No matter the result of the negotiations, the Listing Agreement should be drafted to require the broker, at the start of the tail, to provide the seller with a list of names to which the tail applies, thereby avoiding unnecessary potential litigation.